 In my opinion the dussack doesn't quite get the recognition it deserves in the historical fencing community, despite the fact that it was a highly important weapon in the old fencing guilds.
 It is not really studied properly, probably due to many commonly believing that the wooden/leather waster is all that the dussack is, not realizing that it in reality was a complex-hilt steel sabre that became more common in the first quarter of the 1500s and was used well into the mid 1600s, after which it more and more transformed into the proper sabre.

+Interestingly though, in its wooden training form, it lived on well into the last decades of the 1700s, possibly even the early 1800s, disappearing only with the last vestiges of the Holy Roman Empire.
 Also, there has been some speculation that the dussacke waster made out of wood and sometimes also leather has its roots in a flax preparation tool called a scutching knife.
-However, we still don’t really know for sure if there is such a relationship.
+However, we still don't really know for sure if there is such a relationship.
 Most early flax knives appear to have had a rather different design.

 The 19th cent Swedish scutching knives were indeed quite similar in design to the dussack waster, but we currently don't know how far back that specific design goes.
 Most of the preserved ones date to the 1800s and were given by the fiance as an engagement gift to the future bride.
 These are still common in many Swedish homes as they are usually highly decorated and were never intended to be used for other purposes than decorative.
 Still, the shape is obviously older and most certainly dates to at least the 1700s.

 What we do know for sure is that in the first quarter of the 1500s soldiers already used short complex-hilt sabres on the battlefields and that these were called dussacke.
 As early as in 1539 Sweden was already importing these alongside of Schlachtschwerte and in 1589 the Norwegian King Christian IV began importing at least 8,000 dussacke from Switzerland, ordering all his peasants to arm themselves by buying them from the king at self-cost.
+This great number combined with the fact that only about 350,000 people lived in Norway at the time, would mean that about 1 in 10 of all Norwegian men would be armed with a dusack, and in particular the peasants.
+(For more reading concerning this, see the article Tessak - The Farmer's sword.)

 What characterizes a dussack?

 Historically there were both straight and curved messers and steel dussacken.
 The curve is not a characteristics that differ the two weapons.
 Some wooden dussacke had nagles, but not all.
 Looking at about 40 collected sources, about half seem to have no nagle, but some of those sources are rather crude & simplified, almost symbolical design.
-10 sources are unclear and another 10 show very fine nagles on the dussacke, among them we find illustrations by prominent and skilled artists like Brun, Amman, Maller, Breu and Stimmer.
+10 sources are unclear and another 10 show very fine nagles on the dussacke, among them we find illustrations by prominent and skilled artists like Brun, Amman, Senger, Breu and Stimmer.

 More importantly, as far as I can tell, the contemporary German steel dussacken all had protection for the right side of the hand, as well as a cross and a knuckle bow.
 As the side baskets grew bigger a thumb ring was also required to counter the balance issues that led to.